Vehicle blind spot: Trams and trains

-Blind spots also exist around trams (streetcars/trolleys) and trains (locomotives with freight cars (goods wagons) and/or passenger cars (carriages/coaches) and multiple units).
+Blind spots also exist around trams (streetcars/trolleys) and trains (locomotives with railway carriages and multiple units).

 Heavier rolling stocks can have up to several meters of blind spot.
 This is generally known as the dead visual range of a train.
-To address this, cameras are sometimes placed around train driver's cab to cover the missing field of view.
+To address this, cameras are sometimes placed around the train driver's cab to cover the missing field of view during coupling/decoupling between locomotives and railcars, multiple units, special railway equipments or another locomotives.

 Agricultural equipment

 Blind spots also exist around agricultural equipment (utility tractors, combine harvesters, etc.).

 Heavy equipment

 Blind spots also exist around heavy equipment (excavators, bulldozers, wheel loaders, cranes, etc.).

 Boats and ships

 Blind spots also exist in front of boats and ships.
 When the boat accelerates, the bow rises, increasing the size of the blind spot.
-Large vessels can have up to several hundreds of meters of blind spot.
+Large vessels can have up to several hundreds of meters of blind spots.
 This is generally known as the dead visual range of a ship.
 To address this, cameras are sometimes placed in the front of the vessel to cover the missing field of view.

 Blind spots exist where areas behind the sail are obscured from the view of a helmsman on a sailboat or windsurfer.
 This is especially true when they are heeled over; consequently, transparent windows are sometimes sewn into the sails.